-Visualize an imaginary clock drawn around your belly button.
-Rotate sites by starting at the 12 o’clock position and then rotating clockwise to 3 o'clock, 6 o’clock, and so on.
+Visualize an imaginary clock drawn on your belly button.
+Rotate sites by starting at the 12 o’clock position and then rotating clockwise to 3, 6 o’clock, and so on.

-- Thethi TK, Rao A, Kawji H, et al. Consequences of delayed pump infusion line change in patients with type 1 diabetes mellitus treated with continuous subcutaneus insulin infusion.
+1. Thethi TK, Rao A, Kawji H, et al. Consequences of delayed pump infusion line change in patients with type 1 diabetes mellitus treated with continuous subcutaneous insulin infusion.
 Journal of Diabetes and Its Complications.
 March 2010 (Vol. 24, Issue 2, Pages 73-78).